 Make a good judgment about what to throw

 So we have an answer to the question, “What should I throw away when I move?”
-Still, it doesn’t give us an exact answer of what to keep.
+Still, it doesn’t give us an exact answer to what to keep.
 Some stuff has more value for us, even if someone can consider them junk.
 Therefore only you can make decisions about what you will bring with you.
 And in order to do so, you will have to implement another rule – “Let go of guilt.”
 If you have old furniture which you inherited from your grandparents, do not cling to it.
 If there is no way to salvage it, see where you can donate that furniture.
-Also, if you have a lot of gifts you never used or like (mugs, scarfs, picture frames, and others) but keep them because of the guilty feeling, it is now an excellent opportunity to get rid of them.
+Also, if you have a lot of gifts you never used or liked (mugs, scarves, picture frames, and others) but keep them because of the guilty feeling, it is now an excellent opportunity to get rid of them.

-Keep Your Precious Memories
+Keep Your Precious Memories When Preparing for Long-Distance Moving

 When relocating to a new house and purging the old one, people are tempted to throw away everything.
 They lose patience and just start throwing everything away.
 That is why it is important to start with decluttering early, so you do not throw away anything important in the spur of the moment.